spencermountain/half-past/README.md

 ```

 ### How it works
-sometime understands natural language date-forms using the following classification:
+half-past understands natural language date-forms using the following classification:

 #### Single dates:
 ```